technikks/passwordGenerator/README.md

 * Use HTML and CSS to create a web application design that will render well on a variety of devices and window or screen sizes.
 Use (Assets/03-javascript-homework-demo.png) as reference.

-* Application will provide employee with the following criteria to select from:
+* Application will provide employee with instructions then various prompts inquiring about the below criteria when employee click on "Click Me to Start" button:
     * Amount of characters (must be at least 8 and no more than 128 characters)
     * Uppercase
     * Lowercase
-    * Special characters
+    * Special Characters
     * Numbers

 * Use JavaScript to generate password based on the employee's selected criteria.
-    * Must confirm that employee selected at least one criteria to generate password.
+    * Will confirm that employee selected at least one criteria to generate password.
-    * Generate a random password based on the selected criterias.
+    * Generate a random password based on the selected criteria.
     * Display generated password to employee on screen.